wilderness.net

 1

 Created by flowing lava, flattened and smoothed by glaciation and subsequent erosion, the island contains more than 100 lakes and small ponds; in fact, water covers more of the surface than dry land when you include the waters of Lake Superior where the park boundary extends 4.5 miles out.
-In the lakes you may catch northern pike, trout, walleye, and perch without a permit.
+In the lakes, you may catch northern pike, trout, walleye, and perch without a permit.
 (Fishing in Lake Superior, however, requires a Michigan license.)
-Around the lakes and along the shore of the island grows a forest of mixed evergreens and hardwoods.
+Around the lakes and along the island's shore grows a forest of mixed evergreens and hardwoods.
 Isle Royale is home to a famously secretive population of timber wolves, which you may hear howling at the moon.
 Other wildlife includes moose, beavers, red foxes, marten, red squirrels, and snowshoe hares.
-Approximate 150 bird species have been spotted.
+Approximately 150 bird species have been spotted.

-Human visitors come to hike, camp, fish, and watch wildlife.
+Visitors come to hike, camp, fish, and watch wildlife.
 With miles of splendid coastline indented by numerous protected bays and sheltered coves, this is considered a marvelous destination for sea kayakers.
-There are 36 established primitive campgrounds (available on a first-come, first-served basis) set along about 170 miles of trail and/or endless shorelines.
+There are 36 established primitive campgrounds (available on a first-come, first-served basis) set along about 170 miles of trail and endless shorelines.

 Digital and paper maps are critical tools for wilderness visitors.
 Online maps can help you plan and prepare for your visit ahead of time.
 You can also carry digital maps with you on your GPS unit or other handheld GPS device.
 Having a paper map with you in the backcountry, as well as solid orienteering skills, however, ensures that you can still route-find in the event that your electronic device fails.